 Luckily, it’s possible to do some sleuthing:

 - Your first clue that an apartment is rent-stabilized is if it's in a building that has six or more apartments and was built before 1974.
-You can find the year a building was constructed by putting the address into StreetEasy or PropertyShark.
+You can find the year a building was constructed searching for the address on StreetEasy or PropertyShark.

 - However, not all apartments in these buildings are necessarily rent stabilized.
-For an apartment to be rent stabilized, it needs to have a rent of less than $2,733.75.
+For an apartment to be rent stabilized, it needs to have a rent of less than $2,774.76, as of January 2019.
 For more details, see this information.

 - The city also maintains lists of stabilized buildings in Manhattan, Brooklyn, the Bronx, Queens and Staten Island.
-You can also look up addresses on the website of the Division of Housing and Community Renewal.
+You can also look up addresses on the website of the Division of Housing and Community Renewal, as well as the aptly-named site Am I Rent Stabilized.

-- You can also check whether an address has received a J-51 abatement, which is a sure sign that a building is stabilized.
+- You can also check whether an address has received a J-51 or 421-a abatement, which is a sure sign that a building has stabilized apartments.

 And in fact, the cheap rent isn't the only major benefit of the program.
 A crucial feature of rent-stabilization is the security it gives tenants, since landlords are required to renew leases every year.
-That means that you can’t get booted from your apartment, even if the landlord sells.
-For Lynn, a stay-at-home mom who pays less than $2,000 a month for an East Village one-bedroom with her husband and two young kids, the feeling of stability is one of the main advantages, allowing her to plan her budget every year.
+That means that you can’t get booted from your apartment, even if the landlord sells (except in these cases, when landlords may be able to evict you.)
+For Lynn, a stay-at-home mom who pays less than $2,000 a month for an East Village one bedroom with her husband and two young kids, the feeling of stability is one of the main advantages, allowing her to plan her budget every year.

 “Once you get a rent-stabilized building, you feel like this is for long term,” she says.

-Here’s the exception: if you're a current tenant making more than $200,000 a year for two years in a row and the legal stabilized rent of your apartment surpasses $2,733.75 a month, the unit will be destabilized.
-So yes, that stereotype of the wealthy heiress hanging onto an impossibly cheap apartment is also a fiction.
-More than a third of rent-stabilized tenants spend 50 percent or more of their income on rent, Goldstein says.
+Here’s the exception: if you're a current tenant making more than $200,000 a year for two years in a row and the legal stabilized rent of your apartment surpasses $2,774.76 a month, the unit will be destabilized.
+So yes, that stereotype of the wealthy heiress hanging onto an impossibly cheap apartment is also a fiction, and most rent-stabilized tenants earn far below $200,000.
+In fact, more than a third spend 50 percent or more of their income on rent, Goldstein says.

 “It has everything to do with the apartment and nothing to do with the tenant,” says landlord Arik Lifshitz, president of DSA Management, which mostly owns rent-stabilized buildings.

-This is because every time a tenant moves out, the landlord can hike the rent by roughly 20 percent, as well as raise the rent by a fraction of the cost of any upgrades.
+This is because every time a tenant moves out, the landlord can hike the rent by roughly 20 percent—known as a vacancy increase—as well as raise the rent by a fraction of the cost of any upgrades.
 Even in a single building, you could have one long-time rent-stabilized tenant paying $800 a month, another paying a stabilized rent of $2,000 a month, and another paying market-rate.

 “In general, the longer you’ve been in occupancy, the lower your rent is going to be,” Himmelstein says.